Medically reviewed by Drugs.com. Last updated on Apr 21, 2022.

 Advise the patient to read the FDA-approved patient labeling (Patient Information).

-Advise patients to inform their healthcare professional if they develop signs of marginal mandibular nerve paresis (e.g., asymmetric smile, facial muscle weakness), difficulty swallowing, or if any existing symptom worsens.
+Advise patients to contact their healthcare providers if patients begin to develop signs of marginal mandibular nerve paresis (e.g., asymmetric smile, facial muscle weakness), difficulty swallowing, or worsening of existing symptoms.

 (deoxycholic acid) injection